NDBCK/Ansluta-Remote-Controller/README.md

   * MSB First
   * Max speed: 6Mhz (no need to use extra delays)

+The prototype code has been updated (see [changelog.txt](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/AnslutaDemoCode/changelog.txt)).

+Demo code flow:
+* First it initializes the CC2500
+* Tries to listen to another (original remote) and extract the address.
+* Sends the command to turn the light on 50%
+* Sends the command to turn the light on 100%
-The prototype code simply sends the necessary signals to turn the lights on and off in an endless loop (for testing purposes).
+* Sends the command to turn the light off
+* Sends the command to pair the remote and the receiver

+The standard address is 0x01 0x01, this can be changed in the code.

 Now that the prototype works it's time to make a couple of remotes to control the light.

 ##Designing a PCB